websiteinspiration/bugsplat.rb/entries/mail-rep-signup.md

 hide_from_archive: true
 ---

-<h1 class="book big center">Mail Auth - Boost Your Email</h1>
+<h1 class="book big center">Mail Rep - Boost Your Email</h1>

-I just need a little bit of information from you before we can get started with Mail Auth.
-Could you fill out the form below?
+I just need a little bit of information from you before we can get started with Mail Rep. Could you fill out the form below?
 I'll get back to you shortly with next steps.

 Thanks!
 --Pete